sandipsmenon/chatmessenger/README.md

 Docker commands to create the image :

 docker build -t chatmessenger .

-Docker command to run the image on the container :
+Docker command to run the image on the container:

 docker run -p 4000:4000 -d chatmessenger